Why Effective DRP Solutions Combine Social Media and Dark Web Data

 - Damaging viral content on social media surrounding ad campaigns, crisis response (e.g. COVID-19), or other significant events

-- Discussions about brand impersonation, theft, scams, and other targeted risks on unindexed deep and darknet websites
+- Discussions about brand impersonation, theft, scams, and other targeted risks on unindexed websites

-- Content on fringe social networks indicating intent to cause physical harm to a company or a location near its physical assets
+- Content indicating intent to cause physical harm to a company or a location near its physical assets

-Image of a company’s security camera layout leaked on Reddit by a former employee.
+Image of a company’s security camera layout leaked on social media by a former employee.
 This is an example of information that can easily migrate over to dark web sources where adversaries more explicitly plan a target’s entry points and vulnerabilities.

 Critical threat intelligence sources are also turning over more frequently with law enforcement takedowns or tightened content policies on social media.
 This breeds a number of obscure platforms that might not be offered through most commercial security solutions when they matter most—but may host relevant information in the event of a targeted enterprise threat.